zeyh/RCS/README.md

 **Navigating**

 The file explorer provides many options to go to your files and file management.
 You can navigate the folders similarly to a desktop GUI.
-Your **current directory** is located on the near top of the browsing window.
+Your **current directory** is located the near top of the browsing window.

 ![current_directory](images/files/current_directory.png)

 **Switching folders:**

-- Double click the folder name in the main section
+- Double-click the folder name in the main section
-- Single click the folder name in the left tree view
+- Single-click the folder name in the left tree view
 - Click the button named "GO TO..." and enter your folder directory
 ![go to](images/files/goto.png)

-**Backtracting the path:**
+**Backtracking the path:**

-- Single click the filename marked as blue in your current directory
+- Single-click the filename marked as blue in your current directory
-- Double click the ".." which is the first entry on top of your files in the main section
+- Double-click the ".." which is the first entry on top of your files in the main section
 ![backtract](images/files/back.png)